R1V3RJ1s/R1V3RJ1s.github.io/source/_posts/Installing-gcc-without-root-privilege-in-CentOS.md

 $ cd gcctemp
 # Have to unset library path temporarily to install new gcc
 $ unset LIBRARY_PATH LD_LIBRARY_PATH
-# Change the prefix option accordingly if you want to install it somewhere else
+# Configuration
 $ ../configure --prefix=$HOME/software/gcc-7.4.0 --enable-languages=c,c++,fortran,go --disable-multilib

 # Notes on the parameters
+# --prefix:
+#   This parameter specifies the installation path.
 # --disable-multilib:
 #   This parameter will disable building 32-bit support on 64-bit systems.
 #